2017 RESEARCH Dialogues

 Want to see the winners' pitches and the other scholarly and creative presentations?
 Click here for the videos of the 2017 Undergraduate Lightning Round Pitch Competition.

-Last year UTC hosted its second annual graduate 3MT© competition at RESEARCH Dialogues.
+In 2017 UTC hosted its second annual graduate 3MT© competition at RESEARCH Dialogues.
 This competition welcomed 15 master's and doctoral candidates from diverse disciplines to present their thesis in a creative and compelling way.
-Below are the 2017 winners for last year's competition.
+Below are the 2017 winners.

 - 1st - Drake Terry, A Noble Task: Work Stress, Sense of Coherence, and Work-Nonwork Conflict in Christian Ministers